 BTW, there are very specific things that you can NOT bring into Disneyland.

-Also, I keep a lot of supplies at the room that I don’t bring into the park — I share what I pack in this post (and I’m still working on packing light).
+Also, I keep a lot of supplies in the room that I don’t bring into the park — I share what I pack in this post (and I’m still working on packing light).

 What to Look for in a Disney Backpack